-Patrick S. Franey
+Patrick S. Francy

-Pursuant to Section 9G(a) of Article 6243g-4, Texas Revised Civil Statutes (Statute), please find attached the following two documents on behalf of the Houston Police Officers' Pension System (HPOPS) and at the request of the City of Houston (City).
+Pursuant to Section 9G(a) of Article 6243g-4, Texas Revised Civil Statutes (Statute), please find attached the following two documents on behalf of the Houston Police Officers' Pension System

-- 1. Risk Sharing Valuation Study of HPOPS for the year beginning July 1, 2019 and prepared by the pension system actuary, Gabriel, Roeder, Smith & Company (GRS), pursuant to Section 9A of the Statute. - Proposed Risk Sharing Valuation Study of HPOPS as of July 1, 2019 and prepared by the City's actuary, Retirement Horizons, Inc. (RHI), pursuant to Section 9A of the Statute.
+- 1. Risk Sharing Valuation Study of HPOPS for the year beginning July 1, 2021 and prepared by the pension system actuary, Gabriel, Roeder, Smith & Company (GRS), pursuant to Section 9A of the Statute. - 2.
+Proposed Risk Sharing Valuation Study of HPOPS as of July 1, 2021 and prepared by the City's actuary, Definiti LLC (Definiti), pursuant to Section 9A of the Statute.

-Pursuant to Section 9A(f) of the Statute, because the difference between the estimated city contribution rates in the risk sharing valuation studies prepared by GRS and RHI is less than two percentage points, the estimated city contribution rate recommended by GRS will be the city contribution rate for the 2021 fiscal year for purposes of Section 9A(a)(5) of the Statute, subject to any applicable restatement under the Statute.
-Furthermore, the GRS risk sharing valuation study prepared for HPOPS is considered to be the final risk sharing valuation study for the 2021 fiscal year for the purposes of the Statute.
+Pursuant to Section 9A(f) of the Statute, because the difference between the estimated city contribution rates in the risk sharing valuation studies prepared by GRS and Definiti is less than two percentage points, the estimated city contribution rate recommended by GRS will be the city contribution rate for the 2023 fiscal year for purposes of Section 9A(a)(5) of the Statute, subject to any applicable restatement under the Statute.
+Furthermore, the GRS risk sharing valuation study prepared for HPOPS is considered to be the final risk sharing valuation study for the 2023 fiscal year for the purposes of the Statute.